 Toray Group has set up a section on its employee welfare site called WELBOX to provide information on various work-life balance support programs.
 WELBOX also shares examples of work-life balance achieved by Toray Group employees.
 The WELBOX Online Salone has been held since fiscal 2021 as an online discussion meeting for those interested in the cases featured on the site.
-As of the end of fiscal 2022, there have been four such meetings.
-Reflecting on the themes of "balancing work and childcare" and "examples of career struggles," the participants share their daily struggles, and use it as an opportunity for communication that goes beyond the usual workplace boundaries.
+As of the end of fiscal 2023, there have been five such meetings.
+Reflecting on the themes of "taking action to begin a new career," "work-life balance and lifestyle design," and "non-linear careers," the participants shared their daily struggles, and used it as an opportunity for intergenerational and cross-gender communication that goes beyond the usual workplace boundaries.
 Going forward, the plan is to continue holding this meeting about twice a year.